-As Ultrabooks continue to get smaller and more powerful, the likes of the Asus ZenBook 3 become more and more enticing.
-Who doesn’t want a more portable computer that’s powerful enough to handle most everyday workloads?
-It’s a compelling sales pitch made by the likes of Apple and its MacBook, or Dell with the XPS 13.
+In 2018, the best Ultrabooks are thinner, lighter and more powerful than ever before, and devices like the Asus ZenBook 3 are a perfect example of the progress they’ve made.
+Who wouldn’t want a more portable laptop that’s powerful enough to handle most everyday tasks?
+It’s a compelling sales pitch made by the likes of Dell’s XPS 13 and Apple’s MacBook.

-There are, of course, trade-offs when you opt for an ultra-thin laptop.
-Ports have a tendency to disappear, and battery life is bound to take a hit.
-Both of which are true about the Asus ZenBook 3, but we can’t help but stare at its crisp display after frantically checking our back to make sure we didn’t leave it on a desk somewhere.
+There are obviously some concessions you have to make when you go with an ultra-portable laptop, however.
+Ports have a tendency to vanish and battery life is bound to take a nosedive.
+This is true for the Asus ZenBook 3, but we still can’t help but to stare at its beautiful display after frantically checking to make sure we didn’t leave it on a desk somewhere.

 Here is the Asus Zenbook 3 configuration sent to TechRadar for review: